Overlay

 • be a Royal Bank customer with a personal bank account and Digital Banking.

 • be the parent or legal guardian for a child who is aged 13 and under.
 Relatives (such as grandparents) cannot apply unless they have been granted legal custody by the courts.
+Currently, only the parent or guardian who opened the Junior ISA can make payments into the account.

 • be aged 18 or over; and